GSA/open-gsa-redesign/_apidocs/searchgov-results.md

 ## API Key

-You can find your access key on the API Access Key page of the Search.gov Admin Center.
 Please get your key from [api.data.gov](https://api.data.gov/signup/).
 The key will be specific to you.
 The results API key provided by Search.gov will not work for this API.

 <p><small><a href="#">Back to top</a></small></p>